ros-navigation/navigation2/nav2_collision_monitor/README.md

 ## Design

 Since Collision Monitor is designed to operate as an independent safety node, Nav2 stack has no knowledge about it.
-It is laying under the stack and operating after all necessary decision were made by Nav2.
+It is laying under the stack and operating after all necessary decisions were made by Nav2.
-This is achieved through re-mapped `cmd_vel` topic, going out from a Controller.
+This is achieved through remapped `cmd_vel` topic, going out from a Controller.

 The following diagram is showing the high-level design of Collision Monitor module.
 All shapes (Polygons and Circles) are derived from base `Polygon` class, so without loss of generality we can call them as polygons.
 Subscribed footprint is also having the same properties as other polygons, but it is being obtained from `nav2_costmap_2d::FootprintSubscriber`.
 ![HDL.png](doc/HLD.png)

 ## Configuration

-Detailed configuration parameters, their description and how to tune Collision Monitor could be found at Nav2 [official documentation](https://navigation.ros.org/) pages.
+Detailed configuration parameters, their description and how to setup a Collision Monitor could be found at its [Configuration Guide](https://navigation.ros.org/configuration/packages/configuring-collision-monitor.html) and [Using Collision Monitor tutorial](https://navigation.ros.org/tutorials/docs/using_collision_monitor.html) pages.

 ## Metrics